sprmcell/spbot/commands.md

 unbans a user, might not work (you kicked the transgender mod)
 ### bans
 lists all banned users and reason in your server
+### setprefix
+sets the bots prefix for current server